Background

 Picture Frame Makeover

 The first step was the clean the frame and remove the "smile" embellishment.
 After that was done I pulled out my best friend...Mod Podge.
 Okay, so really the hot glue gun is my best friend, but Mod Podge comes in at a close second!
 I love a black and white color scheme, so classic and elegant.
 So I had some black tissue paper that I simply tore into pieces and glued on with MD (Mod Podge).
+The bright orange was still peeking through so I ended up doing two layers of the tissue paper and it turned out just the way I had originally pictured it (when does that ever happen??).

+I cut a strip of black lace and attached it to the bottom of the frame, pleating as I glued.
 I trimmed off the excess lace (and kept it for later use of course!).
 I originally wanted two posies made from text like these I saw at From Glitter to Gum Drops.
 But that didn't turn out and I ended up just cutting out a lopsided circle, inking the edges and gluing a black with white polka-dot scrapbook flower.
 I added a white ribbon and a few rhinestones and that was that!

 ChelseaAnn